 - 1/4 teaspoon xanthan gum (optional, for chewiness)

-- 1/4 cup chopped, raw pistachio nuts, for adding in (optional)
+- 1/4 cup chopped, raw pistachio nuts (or nut of choice) (optional)

 - In a food processor, cream avocado and agave syrup.

 - Add raw almond milk and almond extract.
 Sprinkle top with xanthan gum, if using.
 Blend until well combined, scraping sides of container as needed.

 - If using an ice cream machine, turn it on and pour in mixture.
 Follow manufacturer's instructions.
 A 2-quart Cuisinart ice cream maker takes about 25 minutes to freeze.
 Add pistachio nuts the last 5 minutes of freezing.

 - If making by hand, fold in nuts, scoop into a container, cover, and freeze.
 Stir every 30 minutes until ready to serve.

 - Serve machine-made ice cream immediately in soft-serve form, or scoop into a container, cover, and freeze.

 - Once frozen solid, leave out at room temperature for 10 - 15 minutes prior to serving.
 Alternatively, microwave in 10-second intervals on high until you can scoop it without difficulty.

 I made this recipe to be low-fat by using only 1 avocado and it came out delicious, but it is much creamier with 2.
 Using one avocado makes this ice cream in between ice cream and ice milk.